kkrizanovic/RNAseqEval/doc/RNAseqEval.md

      - Number of alignments matching a beginning and an end of an exon
      - Number of contiguous and non contiguous alignments

 The script also calculates gene expression and gene/exon coverage information. this information is printed only in eval-mapping mode if annotations are provided.
 The script will output the number of expressed transcripts.
 A transcript is considered expressed if at least one read is mapped to its position.
-For each transcript, the script also prints out the following :
+For each transcript, the script also prints out the following:

     - transcript name
     - number of exons
     - number of reads that align to it
     - total number of bases aligned to it
     - for each exon in the transcript
          - number of reads aligned to it
          - total number of bases aligned to it